-Convert between the BtuIT and other major units of energy.
+Convert from BtuIT into other major units of energy.

-Convert between the BtuIT per hour and other major units of power.
+Convert from BtuIT per hour into other major units of power.

 A unit of energy, 1876 – present, usually referred to as a Btu (pronounced “bee tee u”).
 Symbol, Btu, but see below.
 In the 19th century, sometimes called a calory.¹